javipalanca/simfleet/docs/develop.rst

   the service is expected to cost, the brand of the Transport vehicle, etc.

 * The possibility of a transport to voluntarily cancel an ongoing transport service after a proposal has been accepted by a customer.
-  This may happen only before the pasenger has been picked up, that is, while the transport is moving from its initial position to the location where the customer is waiting for it.
+  This may happen only before the customer has been picked up, that is, while the transport is moving from its initial position to the location where the customer is waiting for it.
 In the current implementation, a transport service cancellation can only be produced if some exception is raised while the service is being produced (for example, if the software calculating a route for the Transport agent fails to produce a valid route).
-Since new Customer (and maybe Transport) agents can appear at any time while the simulation is running, a voluntary cancellation of transport services could improve the overall transportation of customers throughout the simulation, allowing for a "dynamic reallocation" of customers to transports, even when transport services where already committed.
+Since new Customer (and maybe Transport) agents can appear at any time while the simulation is running, a voluntary cancellation of transport services could improve the overall transportation of customers throughout the simulation, allowing for a "dynamic reallocation" of customers to transports, even when transport services were already committed.